What is the boundary between helpful and harmful?

 So, when is it not a good idea to keep going to the gym?

-My rule here is common sense.
+The rule here is common sense.
 As a rule of thumb if your pain is worse after the gym – either immediately or over the next 48 hours – then it’s not doing you good.

-I will often see people who are in the middle of a program of high-intensity exercise, often a time-limited weight loss program like the Michelle Bridges 12 week program and they won’t consider stopping because they’ve put too much work into the effort this far and feel like stopping would constitute giving up.
-Sometimes they are paying a premium for training with a personal trainer or high-intensity class like cross fit and stopping will lead to them getting less value out of their investment.
+We will often see people who are in the middle of a program of high-intensity exercise, often a time-limited weight loss program like the Michelle Bridges 12 week program and they won’t consider stopping because they’ve put too much work into the effort this far and feel like stopping would constitute giving up.
+Sometimes they are paying a premium for training with a personal trainer or high-intensity class and stopping will lead to them getting less value out of their investment.
 They know the gym is hurting them but just haven’t been willing to admit it.
 It’s really important to explain to these people that it might not mean stopping all together, just fine-tuning some exercise or swapping some things in favour of others.

-The trouble with a lot of these injuries is that they can become more chronic if you continually mess with the healing process.
+The trouble with a lot of these injuries is that they can become chronic if you continually mess with the healing process.
 It really is in your best interests to stop and reassess after a few days rest whether the injury has gone.
 If you are still getting pain then it’s best to make an appointment to see a professional.
 It really can be a simple matter, especially if you can get in early with your problem.

 Make an appointment today to see one of our Osteopaths and discuss how we can create an individualised plan to get you back to optimum health.